 Jesus says that he was in the presence of the Father: “I am telling you what I have seen in the Father’s presence” (John 8:38). “presence” can be translated as “alongside” or “next to” the Father.
 The point: they were in close relationship as we see in John 1:1-2, 14 and 17:5.
 This relationship in the Father’s presence happened before the incarnation.
 To be the Father, he had to have at least one son in his presence.
 That Son is Jesus.

 John 3:16 says that God sent his Son.
-It seems that this verse affirms that Jesus was the Son before he was sent.
+This verse affirms that Jesus was the Son before he was sent.

 Col. 1:9-20 is particularly clear that Jesus was the Son before creation and earth-time, that is, in eternity past: This is my translation.
 I add my comments in brackets: